polygoat/TSL/README.md

 ```

 ### select from *`<string | RegEx | int>`* to *`<string | RegEx | int>`*
-*Selects the range from the indicated string/RegEX/number until the indicated string or regular expression or number*
+*Selects the range from the indicated string/RegEX/number until the indicated string or regular expression or number.
+Note that we start counting with 1 to keep it natural*

 **Example:**
 ```fortran